CoPokBl/HomeworkTrackerServer/README.md

 ## Clients
 Here is the current list of clients:
 ### Console Clients (These are just for testing):
-- https://github.com/Calcilore/HomeworkTrackerConsoleClient (If you'd like an example of how to make a client I recommend using this)
+- https://github.com/Calcilore/HomeworkTrackerConsoleClient (All platforms that support dotnet.
+If you'd like an example of how to make a client I recommend using this)

 ### Desktop Clients
-None yet
+- https://github.com/CoPokBl/HomeworkTrackerUnityClient (Linux, Windows and Mac OS.
+Coming soon to mobile as well)

 ### Mobile Clients
 None yet